ma-alvarado/PagerankRepo/README.md

 INFO:root:rank=9 pagerank=9.1265e-01 url=www.lawfareblog.com/events
 ```

-In the case above, we have removed the blog's most popular article (www.lawfareblog.com/snowden-revelations).
+As seen in the output, this last command removed the blog's most popular article (www.lawfareblog.com/snowden-revelations).
 The blog editors believe that Snowden's revelations about NSA spying are so important that they link to the article on every single webpage in the domain,
 and out "anti-spam" `--filter-ratio` argument removed this article from the list.